pavelvasev/38parrots/examples/reachable-set/1-reachable-set.md

 Reachable set for Dubins car is a mathematical object that represents area in 3d space (x,y,Fi), where the Dubins car could reach at a given moment.
-It is both theoretically interesting and practically useful for robotics, aeronautics, and many others.
+It is both theoretically interesting and practically useful for robotics, aeronautics, and many other areas.

 [V. S. Patsko scientific group](http://sector3.imm.uran.ru/index_eng.html) in N.N.
 Krasovksii Institute of Mathematics and Mechanics of the Ural's branch of Russian Academy of Sciences perform research on mathematician areas which include Dubins car model for many years.